code-for-charlottesville/housinghub/backend/README.md

 ### Deployment

 This API is deployed as a serverless application on AWS.
-The entire stack deployment is handled but the serverless configuration. **However**, the database migrations are not done as part of the deployment and have to be run separately from the serverless deployment (see details below).
+The entire stack deployment is handled by the serveress framework. **However**, the database migrations are not done as part of the deployment and have to be run separately from the serverless deployment (see details below).

 #### Serverless Deployment